Coralesoft/Recovery-Timer-Pulse-Oximeter/JUSTIFICATIONS.md

 **Rejected Option: 16x2 Character LCD**
 - Problem: Too small to show HR, SpO2, and status simultaneously
 - Problem: Harder to create intuitive user interface
-- Problem: Higher power consumption
+- Problem: Higher power consumption and needed  locig level converter to deal with the 5 volts the LCD needed which can feedback through the SDA and SCK pins
-- Problem: Requires more wiring (6+ pins vs 2 for I2C)
+- Problem: Requires more wiring due to needing to deal with 3.3 and 5 volt

 **Rejected Option: Larger OLED displays**
 - Problem: More expensive and I don't need the extra space
 - Problem: Higher power consumption for portable device
 - Problem: Harder to fit in compact enclosure
+- Problem: I didnt have one in my starter kit

 **Why 128x32 OLED was perfect:**
 - Low power consumption (important for portable device)
-- Crystal clear display that's easy to read during exercise
+- Crystal clear display that's easy to read
 - I2C interface uses only 2 pins, shares bus with sensor efficiently
 - Can display graphics and multiple text sizes for better UI
 - Small enough for compact design but big enough for essential info